ujesh-sakariya/local-deep-research/README.md

 - 🌐 **Enhanced Search Integration**
   - **Auto-selection of search sources**: The "auto" search engine intelligently analyzes your query and selects the most appropriate search engine based on the query content
+  - **SearXNG** integration for local web-search engine, great for privacy, no API key required (requires a searxng server)
   - Wikipedia integration for factual knowledge
   - arXiv integration for scientific papers and academic research
   - PubMed integration for biomedical literature and medical research
   - DuckDuckGo integration for web searches (may experience rate limiting)
   - SerpAPI integration for Google search results (requires API key)
-  - **Google Programmable Search Engine** integration for custom search experiences (requires API key)
+  - Google Programmable Search Engine integration for custom search experiences (requires API key)
   - The Guardian integration for news articles and journalism (requires API key)
   - **Local RAG search for private documents** - search your own documents with vector embeddings
   - Full webpage content retrieval